 They Were Written Off – Now They Can’t Stop Winning: Inside the Past and Present of the National League’s Surprise Package

 Situated within the western county of Yorkshire, Halifax is home to a population of just over 88,000 residents.
-They are also, however, home to a club that has re-emerged from the seabed, seeking a return to the football league.
+However, the town is also home to a club that has re-emerged from the footballing equivalent of the seabed, seeking a return to the football league.

-The Shaymen have been written off in recent years, after four failed play-off campaigns in the last decade, but they have seemingly reinvented themselves over the past fortnight, winning five from five and being right up in the midst of another chance at promotion.
+The Shaymen have been written off in recent years, after four failed play-off campaigns in the last decade, but they have seemingly reinvented themselves over the past fortnight, winning five from five and being right up in the table, putting themselves in the midst of another chance at promotion.

 The Calm Before the Storm